-If you’re a frequent traveler, you may have wondered: What is TSA PreCheck?
-And how do you get TSA PreCheck?
+If you’re a frequent traveler, you may have wondered: What is exactly is TSA PreCheck?
+How do you get TSA PreCheck?
+And, is TSA PreCheck worth it?
 The answer is that it’s one of a handful of expedited programs that travelers can use to streamline and speed up their airport experience.
 Each of these airport programs, from TSA PreCheck to Global Entry, is designed for different kinds of travelers, whether you’re a frequent international traveler or whether you don’t even have a passport.

 Here are some key elements of TSA PreCheck to help you determine if it’s right for you, as well as thorough information about how to get TSA PreCheck.

 What Is TSA PreCheck and What Does it Get You?